Vulcan Lies and Errors

 "Time travel is impossible"

-- Ambassador Soval said the "Vulcan Science Directorate has determined that time travel is impossible" (ENT: "The Expanse").
+- Ambassador Soval says the "Vulcan Science Directorate has determined that time travel is impossible" (ENT: "The Expanse").
 This is contradicted by many episodes, most notably when Spock performed the calculations for time travel to to the 20th century ("Star Trek IV: The Voyage Home").

 High command lies